A40, Junction A429; 2 minutes

 Vegetarian or vegan options

 Northleach, a delightful (and mercifully comparatively quiet) Cotswold town, was once at an important crossroads on the Roman Fosse Way but grew to Europe-wide notoriety in the fifteenth century as the centre of the wool trade.

-Pastries are brought in every morning for breakfast, lunch might be a Parma ham and sundried tomato salad or goats cheese, thyme and apricot jam ciabatta, and substantial bar snacks are served in the evenings; there’s also the occasional pop-up restaurant.
+Browse the ‘Cotswold Tapas’ menu to build your own snack or meal later in the day, perhaps a pork and Seville orange marmalade sausage roll, spinach, feta and roasted tomato quiche or ‘Cotswold pasty’; there’s also the occasional pop-up restaurant and live music.
 Coffee is very good can be supped at the breakfast bar in the window while you watch the world go by, but of course with a name like the Curious Cellar, non-drivers really should exploit the wine expertise.

 Buy The Extra Mile Guide

 The Extra Mile: Delicious Alternatives to Motorway Services is your essential glovebox guide to good food on the move.
 The guidebook is a great gift for motorists and foodies who prefer to avoid motorway services and boring, big-brand food.
 Find independent cafes, pubs, local coffee and tea shops and lovely farm shops near motorway junctions and main roads.
 To improve your journey, support small businesses and discover real local flavours, order your copy today (Glovebox Guides edition refreshed for 2022).